zerotier/zeronsd/README.md

 Records currently have a TTL of 60s, and Central's records are refreshed every 30s through the API.
 I felt this was a safer bet than letting timeouts happen.

+### Per-Interface DNS resolution

+OS X and Windows users get this functionality by default, so there is no need for it.

+Linux users are strongly encouraged to use `systemd-networkd` along with `systemd-resolved` to get per-interface resolvers that you can isolate to the domain you want to use.
+If you'd like to try something that can assist with getting you going quickly, check out the [erikh/zerotier-systemd-manager repository](https://github.com/erikh/zerotier-systemd-manager).

+BSD systems still need a bit of work; work that we could really use your help with if you know the lay of the land on your BSD of choice.
+Set up an issue if this interests you.

 ## Acknowledgements

 ZeroNS demands a lot out of the [trust-dns](https://github.com/bluejekyll/trust-dns) toolkit and I personally am grateful such a library suite exists.
 It made my job very easy.